-- No works will be permitted to take place within the Lower Forth Estuary. - The abstraction or transfers of water, or the washing of tools in the Lower Forth Estuary will not be permitted. - No discharges into the Lower Forth Estuary, or drainage systems, will be permitted. - Before works commence, debris netting/Envirowrap (or similar) will be installed to fully encapsulate the works to ensure no material can escape to the Lower Forth Estuary. - All encapsulation sheeting will be removed prior to winds in excess of 65mph. - Debris netting / encapsulation measures will be periodically checked throughout the works to ensure they remain effective. - Pollution prevention measures will be enforced onsite with Guidance for Pollution Prevention (GPPs) being strictly adhered to.

-- All site personnel will be made aware of site spillage response procedures and in the event of a spill, all works associated with the spill will stop, and the incident reported to the Site Supervisor.
+- No works will be permitted to take place within the Lower Forth Estuary. - The abstraction or transfers of water, or the washing of tools in the Lower Forth Estuary will not be permitted. - No discharges into the Lower Forth Estuary, or drainage systems, will be permitted. - Before works commence, debris netting (or similar) will be installed beneath the area where material is to be installed to ensure no material can escape to the Lower Forth Estuary.
+This will be periodically checked throughout the works to ensure its effectiveness. - All site personnel will be made aware of site spillage response procedures and in the event of a spill, all works associated with the spill will stop, and the incident reported to the Site Supervisor.
 Small spills that did not leave the site boundary and are cleaned up without material environmental harm or residual environmental impact would most likely not be required to be notified to SEPA or other authorities.
 However, all such incidents must to be recorded and reported to BEAR Scotland's Environmental Team.
 In the event of a 'serious incident,' SEPA will be notified without delay.
 Such notification will include: (i) the time and duration of the incident, (ii) a description of the cause of the incident, (iii) any effect on the environment as a result of the incident, and (iv) any measures taken to minimise or mitigate the effect and prevent a recurrence. - All waste, vehicles, ancillary plant, NRMM and fuels will be stored in the compound(s) or laydown area and will be secured and located, if space is available, at least 10m from drainage entry points, in order to comply with GPP 5 'works and maintenance in or near water'.
 Refuelling will only be undertaken at designated refuelling areas (e.g., on hardstanding, with spill kits available, and >10m from drainage entry points, where practicable).
 Spill kits will also be available within all site vehicles and spill kits will be replenished onsite when required.
 Only designated trained and competent operatives will be authorised to refuel plant.
 Generators, and other ancillary plant and NRMM, where there is a risk of leakage of oil or fuel, will have internal bunding OR must have a secondary containment system (e.g., drip trays, plant nappies, etc.) placed beneath them that meets 110% capacity requirements.

 Containment systems will also be emptied regularly.
 All waste, vehicles, ancillary plant, NRMM and fuels will also be stored in a manner that ensures they are protected from damage by collision or extremes of weather.
-Any vehicles, ancillary plant, and NRMM not in operation will (where possible) be sited in the laydown area. - Plant, fuel, oils, generators etc. will be bunded appropriately in the designated laydown area, and all ancillary plant, vehicles and NRMM will also be stored in the laydown area above the work site. - Regular visual pollution inspections of the designated laydown area and work site (particularly near road drainage entry points) will be conducted (e.g., site walkover by engineer or Site Supervisor), especially during periods of heavy rain. - All vehicles and NRMM onsite will have been regularly maintained, paying attention to the integrity of oil tanks, coolant systems, gaskets etc. A checklist must be present to make sure that the checks have been carried out. - When the works are complete, the Contractor will ensure that all materials, debris, tools, plant, and equipment are removed from the work area.
+Any vehicles, ancillary plant, and NRMM not in operation will (where possible) be sited in the laydown area.

+- Regular visual pollution inspections of the work site (particularly near road drainage entry points) will be conducted (e.g., site walkover by engineer or Site Supervisor), especially during periods of heavy rain. - All vehicles and NRMM onsite will have been regularly maintained, paying attention to the integrity of oil tanks, coolant systems, gaskets etc. A checklist will be present to make sure that the checks have been carried out. - When the works are complete, the Contractor will ensure that all materials, debris, tools, plant, and equipment are removed from the work area.
 The Contractor will also check the area thoroughly for spillages or potential pollution sources and remove or clean-up anything found.